 - Design and layouts – Which types of files do you want for your translations – MS Word, PDF, Powerpoint, or others?
 Tell your translators your expected layouts and files formats in the guideline to save time for both sides.

 - Other notes – Additional important information depending on the content of your documents.

 2. Make use of technology

-CAT Tools is a powerful tool that is usually used during the translation process to guarantee the consistency of a translation as well as reduce your translation costs.
+CAT Tools is a powerful tool that is usually used during the financial translation services process to guarantee the consistency of a translation as well as reduce your costs.
 They also provide a bilingual display allowing translators to check the numbers and letters more conveniently.
-Thus, with documents requiring such high accuracy like financial documents, the use of CAT Tools is highly recommended.
+Thus, with documents requiring such high accuracy as financial documents, the use of CAT Tools is highly recommended.

 3. Work with experienced linguists